karahatherly/zshrc/README.md

 This is my zshrc repo.
 There are many like it, but this one is mine.
-I use Antigen for plugin management and have assorted scripts copied from oh-my-zsh in `lib`.
+I use Antibody for plugin management and have assorted scripts copied from oh-my-zsh in `lib`.
 Here's a list of packages you should install if you want to use it:

 * zsh
 * [antibody](https://github.com/getantibody/antibody)